WET TROPICS BIODIVERSITY

 PROTECTING HABITAT FOR NATIVE PLANTS AND ANIMALS

 Many of these species are under threat from land clearing, urban development, invasive species and climate change.
-Terrain NRM works in partnership with local governments, community groups and industry to improve the condition, extent and connectivity of habitat corridors for threatened species.
+Terrain NRM works in partnership with local governments, community conservation groups and industry to improve the condition, extent and connectivity of habitat corridors for threatened species.

 Our work involves: